cmsplt/PLTOffline/README.md

 **AlignmentFileName** is an alignment file from the ALIGNMENT/ directory.
 See the README file there for recommendations about which to use (for example, the standard 2016 alignment file is ALIGNMENT/Trans_Alignment_4892.dat).
 There are also a few special files, such as Alignment_IdealInstall.dat, which assumes a "perfect" installation with the nominal PLT alignment.
 See the description of CalculateAlignment below for more information on how to create a new alignment file.

-Some executables (e.g. MeasureAccidentals) may require other inputs, which are described below.
+Some executables (e.g., MeasureAccidentals) may require other inputs, which are described below.

 **VERY IMPORTANT:** Since running over an entire Slink file takes a very long time, many executables will only run on the first N events before stopping.
 Make sure to have a look and make sure that this limit (if any) is useful for your purposes!